floydhub/floyd-docs/docs/getstarted/quick_start_jupyter.md

 This will take a little bit.
 As it executes, Floyd is doing the following behind the scenes:

 - Sync your local code to FloydHub's server
-- Provision a CPU instance on the cloud (if you want GPU, use the `--gpu` flag)
+- Provision a GPU instance on the cloud (if you want CPU, drop the `--gpu` flag)
 - Set up an deep learning environment with PyTorch installed (because `--env pytorch`)
 - Start a Jupyter server on the cloud, and open the url in your browser